-In October 2008, FASB issued FSP 157-3, Determining the Fair Value of a Financial Asset When the Market for That Asset Is Not Active ("FSP 157-3"), in response to the deterioration of the credit markets.
+In October 2008, FASB issued FSP FAS 157-3, Determining the Fair Value of a Financial Asset When the Market for That Asset Is Not Active ("FAS 157-3"), in response to the deterioration of the credit markets.
 This FSP provides guidance clarifying how SFAS 157, should be applied when valuing securities in markets that are not active.
 The guidance provides an illustrative example that applies the objectives and framework of SFAS 157, utilizing management's internal cash flow and discount rate assumptions when relevant observable data do not exist.
 It further clarifies how observable market information and market quotes should be considered when measuring fair value in an inactive market.
 It reaffirms the notion of fair value as an exit price as of the measurement date and that fair value analysis is a transactional process and should not be broadly applied to a group of assets.
-FSP 157-3 was effective upon issuance including prior periods for which financial statements have not been issued.
-The implementation of FSP 157-3 did not have a material effect on the fair value of the Company's assets as the Company intends to continue the methodologies used in previous quarters to value assets as defined under the original SFAS 157.
+FAS 157-3 was effective upon issuance including prior periods for which financial statements have not been issued.
+The implementation of FAS 157-3 did not have a material effect on the fair value of the Company's assets as the Company intends to continue the methodologies used in previous quarters to value assets as defined under the original SFAS 157.

-On October 3, 2008 the Emergency Economic Stabilization Act of 2008 (the "EESA") was signed into law.
+In October 2008 the Emergency Economic Stabilization Act of 2008 (the "EESA") was signed into law.
 Section 133 of the EESA mandated that the SEC conduct a study on mark-to-market accounting standards.
-The SEC provided its study to the US Congress on December 30, 2008.
+The SEC provided its study to the U.S. Congress on December 30, 2008.
 Part of the recommendations within the study indicated that "fair value requirements should be improved through development of application and best practices guidance for determining fair value in illiquid or inactive markets".
-As a result of this study and the recommendations therein, on April 9, 2009, the FASB issued Staff Position (FSP) 157-4, Determining Fair Value When the Volume and Level of Activity for the Asset or

-Liability Have Significantly Decreased and Identifying Transactions That Are Not Orderly.
-This FSP provides additional guidance on determining fair value when the volume and level of activity for the asset or liability have significantly decreased when compared with normal market activity for the asset or liability (or similar assets or liabilities).
-The FSP gives specific factors to evaluate if there has been a decrease in normal market activity and if so, provides a methodology to analyze transactions or quoted prices and make necessary adjustments to fair value in accordance with Statement 157.
+As a result of this study and the recommendations therein, on April 9, 2009, the FASB issued FSP FAS No. 157-4, Determining Fair Value When the Volume and Level of Activity for the Asset or Liability Have Significantly Decreased and Identifying Transactions That Are Not Orderly ("FAS 157-4").
+FAS 157-4 provides additional guidance on determining fair value when the volume and level of activity for the asset or liability have significantly decreased when compared with normal market activity for the asset or liability (or similar assets or liability in a specific factors to evaluate if there has been a decrease in normal market activity and if so, provides a methodology to analyze transactions or quoted prices and make necessary adjustments to fair value in accordance with SFAS 157.
 The objective is to determine the point within a range of fair value estimates that is most representative of fair value under current market conditions.
-FSP 157-4 is effective for the Company for interim and annual reporting periods ending after June 15, 2009.
-The Company does not foresee FSP 157-4 having a material impact on the manner in which the Company estimates fair value, nor does it expect material increases in current disclosures.
+FAS 157-4 became effective for the Company on June 30, 2009.
+FAS 157-4 had no material impact on the fair value under current securities owned by the Company.